Verastian/test-technical-agrosuper/README.md

 1. Clone the repository
 2. Navigate to the project directory
+3.  install dependencies  `npm install`
-3. Build the Docker image using the Dockerfile:
+4. Build the Docker image using the Dockerfile:

 phpCopy code